smolanalytics

 How to choose in one line

-• ·Want to ask your numbers in plain english and trust the answer? smolanalytics: one Go binary, a verdict on what to fix, answers computed not guessed, cheap.
+• ·Want to ask your numbers in plain English and trust the answer? smolanalytics: a verdict on what to fix, answers computed not guessed, flat predictable price.

 • ·Want the classic event-based tool teams already know?
 Mixpanel: flexible funnels and retention with a strong free tier.